The Big Picture

 To do a substantive Q study, you’ll need to secure a subscription.
 A link to request it is on a registered user’s Workspace page, and this leads to a simple form that inquires how many months you want, when you’d like to start, and what your address information is.
 The minimum subscription length is one month, and longer intervals allow for half-month increments: 1.5, 2, 2.5, 3, etc.

 This form then generates an invoice to use during payment.
-At this point, payment needs to be via bank check in US funds or a bank wire transfer.
-We are considering adding other payment options such as PayPal or credit cards.
-To date, however, the volume of subscriptions does not warrant the expense of contracting with those payment processors.
+At this point, payment needs to be via bank check in US funds, a bank wire transfer, or via PayPal.
+We do not process credit cards.

 Given variable times required for different forms of payment, the subscription will actually begin at the point that payment comes through.
 Thus if you request a start date of tomorrow but your payment arrives a week after tomorrow, you will not “lose” a week; your full subscription period will begin at the later date.
 Since Q is not an impulse-driven activity, you should have no problem with any minor delay of this sort.
 Besides, you should spend any interval between subscription request and start to refine your study design and polish your understanding of Q-Assessor’s mechanisms.